lbarchard/bamazon/README.md

 # bamazon
-A simple marketplace for buying products
+## A simple marketplace for buying products

+Getting started:
+*first create your database using the schema.sql file *second seed it with initial data using seed.sql
+**Now you are ready to rock!**

+Purchasing can be accessed both through console - simply follow the prompts after starting bamazonCustomer.js

+But if you are a power user you can access the same actions through the API.
+Just use the below postman collection: bamazon.postman_collection.json

+Happy shopping!